rcprcp/BigTime/README.md

-﻿Gradient-based watch face for Venu watches (and probalby on other AMOLED/OLED screen watches).
+﻿Gradient-based watch face for Garmin Venu watches (and probalby on other Garmin AMOLED/OLED screen watches).
 Without the Gradient feature, this code can work on a vast array of Garmin watches.
 It has been tested via simulator on many models.